 What we don’t: Design takes some time to get used to.

-Our biggest hang-up with the Ange Finesse is price: although Petzl recently lowered the MSRP of their Spirit and Djinn, the Ange stayed in the upper-$20 range.
-In addition, we do know of some climbers that don’t like the feel of clipping with this particular draw—the gate is so different that it may require some practice.
+Our biggest hang-up with the Ange Finesse is price: Although Petzl lowered the MSRP of their Spirit and Djinn, the Ange pricing has remained high.
+In addition, we do know of some climbers who don’t like the feel of clipping with this particular draw—the gate is so different that it may require some practice.
 But overall, the Ange Finesse has a premium, confidence-inspiring design at an impressively low weight, which makes it one of our top picks for demanding alpine and multi-pitch climbing.
 Finally, it’s available in a number of configurations, including your choice of large or small carabiners and 10 or 17-centimeter dogbones.

 See the Petzl Ange Finesse